ACADEMICS

 Q: What is the arts program like?

-Q: My child is on a sports team at their current school, can he/she continue playing for that team?
+Q: My child is on a sports team at their current school, can they continue playing for that team?

-A: Yes, student athletes are able to continue playing sports at their home school for one season per year.
+A: Yes, student athletes are able to play a sport at their home school for one season per year.

 Q: Do you have a sports team?

 A: Although we have a competitive Robotics team, we do not currently offer any competitive athletic teams.
 However we do have an on-site fitness center that students may access after school.
-There are also intramural options including basketball and a climbing club.
+There are also intramural options including basketball,a climbing club, and a boxing club.

 Q: What extracurricular activities are available at City High?

 A: Students have an activities period built into their schedules each trimester.
 They can choose from a wide range of activities, based on their interests.
-The can participate in Robotics, SAGE Entrepreneurship group, National Honor Society, and STEM.
-There are also after-school clubs ranging from the arts to cooking, fitness and rock climbing to social activism.
+The can also participate in Robotics, National Honor Society, Art Club and Science Club.
 Each Fall, an Activities Fair is held to inform students of these extracurricular options.

 HEALTH & SAFETY